hwRG/hwRG/README.md

 # Hi there 🙃
-I work at AITRICS Virtual Human Team as a Speech AI Engineer now in seoul. <br>
+I work at AITRICS Virtual Human Team as a Speech AI Engineer. <br>
 I am now woring on the engineering and research of Speech Synthesis.
 (Emotional, Zero-shot, ..)

 ## News